-The Health Technician (Ophthalmology) responds to the needs of the staff ophthalmologists, the supervisory technician or other designated administrative supervisor who will maintain daily supervision and guidance.
-The technician plans and carries out examinations in line with training and accepted practices and independently makes recommendations about clinical situations, procedures or changes to procedures in some situations.
-Checks and performs calibration of technical ophthalmology screening instruments.
-Obtains patient physical history, to include chief complaint; reason for visit; pertinent signs and symptoms; current medication allergies; past ocular and general medical history both ocular and general; family history both ocular and general; social history; and review of medications and allergies, including current ocular prescription and non-prescription medications.
-Accurately tests visual acuity at distance and near, with and without correction or with and without a pinhole.
-Measures eyeglass prescription using manual or automated lensometer, recording sphere, cylinder, axis, and prism in both plus and minus cylinder.
-Performs pupil evaluation recording pupil size, shape, symmetry, reaction to light and accommodation.
-Performs swinging flashlight test to detect a relative afferent pupillary defect.
-Performs basic refractometry utilizing an auto refraction or habitual glass prescription in the phoropter.
-Instills eye medications (drops or ointments, including anesthetic, dye, dilating drops, cycloplegic drops , or antibiotics).
-Measures intraocular pressure with standard techniques, including Goldmann applanation tonometry.
-Performs pachymetry to determine corneal thickness and manual keratometry or automated topography to determine corneal curvature.
-Performs intra-ocular lens calculations using an IOL Master or equivalent device.
-Performs automated visual field testing using various perimetry machines.
-Performs external photographs and fundus photography.
-Performs optical coherence tomography (OCT) of the anterior segment, retina and optic nerve.
-Performs patient screening and triage of potentially urgent ocular conditions.
-Assists during clinic-based ophthalmic surgery, including revision of wounds, biopsies of the eyelid lesions, cultures of conjunctiva, or cornea; reformation of anterior chamber, evacuation of hyphema, repositioning of corneal endothelial grafts, intra-vitreous injections, and laser surgical procedures.
-Educates patients and legal authorized representatives in eye care, including preoperative and postoperative instructions.
-Ensures proper cleaning and disinfection; calibration, maintenance, backup, annual inventory and ordering of instruments, supplies and equipment; obtains quotes; and reports needed repairs to biomedical engineering.
-Work Schedule: Monday - Friday 7:30 AM - 4:00 PM Financial Disclosure Report: Not required
+Ophthalmology Technicians in the Veterans Health Administration (VHA) support Ophthalmologists in diagnosis, treatment, prevention, follow-up care and patient counseling.
+The Health Technician (Ophthalmology) performs a range of standard, but complex, diagnostic procedures, assists during clinic-based surgical procedures, educates patients and legal representatives, assists with the education of medical students and residents.
+Duties include but are not limited to the following: Checks and performs calibration of technical ophthalmology screening instruments Obtains patient physical history, to include chief complaint; reason for visit; pertinent signs and symptoms; current medication allergies; past ocular and general medical history both ocular and general; family history both ocular and general; social history; and review of medications and allergies, including current ocular prescription and non prescription medications Accurately tests visual acuity at distance and near, with and without correction or with and without a pinhole Measures eyeglass prescription using manual or automated lensometer, recording sphere, cylinder, axis, and prism in both plus and minus cylinder Performs pupil evaluation recording pupil size, shape, symmetry, reaction to light and accommodation.
+Performs swinging flashlight test to detect a relative afferent pupillary defect Performs basic refractometry utilizing an auto refraction or habitual glass prescription in the phoropter Instills eye medications (drops or ointments, including anesthetic, dye, dilating drops, cycloplegic drops, or antibiotics Measures intraocular pressure with standard techniques, including Goldmann applanation tonometry Performs pachymetry to determine corneal thickness and manual keratometry or automated topography to determine corneal curvature Performs intra-ocular lens calculations using an IOL Master or equivalent device Performs automated visual field testing using various perimetry machines Performs external photographs and fundus photography Performs optical coherence tomography (OCT) of the anterior segment, retina and optic nerve Performs patient screening and triage of potentially urgent ocular conditions Assists during clinic-based ophthalmic surgery, including revision of wounds, biopsies of the eyelid lesions, cultures of conjunctiva, or cornea; reformation of anterior chamber, evacuation of hyphema, repositioning of corneal endothelial grafts, intra-vitreous injections, and laser surgical procedures Educates patients and legal authorized representatives in eye care, including preoperative and postoperative instructions Assists in the education and training of medical students, residents and fellows in those facilities with medical school affiliations Ensures proper cleaning and disinfection; calibration, maintenance, backup, annual inventory and ordering of instruments, supplies and equipment; obtains quotes as needed; and rep01ts needed repairs to biomedical engineering Performs other duties as assigned.
+Customer Service Meets the needs of customers while supporting the Medical Center, Service and national VA priorities.
+Consistently communicates and treats customers (patients, visitors, volunteers, and all Medical Center staff) in a courteous, tactful, and respectful manner.
+Provides the customer with consistent information according to established policies and procedures: Handles conflict and veteran complaints constructively and appropriately.
+Collaborates with other health care staff in a manner that enhances coordination of comprehensive patient care.
+Maintains confidentiality of patient medical records according to policy.
+Stays current with required training through the VA TMS related to customer service and interpersonal skills Work Schedule: Monday - Friday, 7:30 - 4:00, Subject to change based on agency needs.
+Financial Disclosure Report: Not required

 Providing Health Care for Veterans: The Veterans Health Administration is America’s largest integrated health care system, providing care at 1,255 health care facilities, including 170 medical centers and 1,074 outpatient sites of care of varying complexity (VHA outpatient clinics), serving 9 million enrolled Veterans each year.